AliceCengal/android-async-activity/README.md

 Android AsyncActivity
 =====================
-*A small addon to mate android.app.Activity with scala.util.Future*
+*A small addon to mate android.app.Activity with scala.concurrent.Future*

-An easy way to execute an asynchronous job in Scala is to wrap the procedure in a `scala.util.Future`, and then do monadic transformation on the returned Future object.
+An easy way to execute an asynchronous job in Scala is to wrap the procedure in a `scala.concurrent.Future`, and then do monadic transformation on the returned Future object.

 ```scala
 val futureObject: Future[DomainObject] = Future {